VVipJain/Cricket-League-Analysis/README.md

 Visualizations :-

 We use Plotly to create interactive visualizations.
-Some of the key visualizations include:
+Some of the key visualizations include :

-Pie Chart: Distribution of wins by defending vs. chasing.
+Pie Chart : Distribution of wins by defending vs. chasing.
-Bar Plots: Number of matches won by each team , best bowler , player of the match stats and highest run scorer's in individual matches
+Bar Plots : Number of matches won by each team , best bowler , player of the match stats and highest run scorer's in individual matches
-Line Charts: Trends over time, such as the first and second innings score and wkts on a particular day.
+Line Charts : Trends over time, such as the first and second innings score and wkts on a particular day.